 “Yip penned words that have resonated across two centuries and every continent.
-His lyrics embodied the universal urge in the human spirit for personal and cooperate harmony and fulfillment,” said Aaron Harburg, who is currently producing a documentary titled, Song of the Century, which details the untold story of Yip’s creation of “Over the Rainbow” and the other songs from Oz.
+His lyrics embodied the universal urge in the human spirit for personal and cooperate harmony and fulfillment,” said great grandson, Aaron Harburg, who is currently producing a documentary titled, Song of the Century, which details the untold story of Yip’s creation of “Over the Rainbow” and the other songs from Oz.

-The evening will be hosted by Ryan Jay, one of America’s most popular nationally syndicated TV & radio film critics.
+The evening was hosted by Ryan Jay, one of America’s most popular nationally syndicated TV & radio film critics.
 Inspired since childhood by his favorite film, The Wizard of Oz, Jay has become recognized as an Oz historian, interviewing the casts and filmmakers of many Oz films, publishing articles, and presenting multimedia lectures, celebrating the legacy of Oz, to audiences from around the world at comic cons, universities, theaters and museums.
 As a producer and director, Jay has worked on major pop culture programming for networks such as Bravo, Showtime, MTV, Nickelodeon, and others.
 He serves as director of Harburg’s Song of the Century documentary.

 “Among the cumulative creative forces behind The Wizard of Oz, Yip Harburg stands out as one who helped connect emotional dots between the story, performer and song,” said Jay.
 “To use the phrase of another beloved Oz lyricist, Stephen Schwartz, whom also counts himself a fan of Yip’s, his legacy has changed us, “For Good.””

 The event included a less known and rarely performed Christmas song written by Harburg entitled, “Who Says There Ain’t No Santa Claus.”